 1 year, full-time

-Closing date: 31st January 2014.
-Applications are accepted on a rolling basis up to this deadline.
-Late applications may be considered if all places are not filled.
+Closing date: Apply by 1 February 2016: Applications are accepted on a rolling basis until all places have been filled.

 Please visit: www.burrencollege.ie/programmes/postbac/programme.html for full programme description.